 Causes and Risk Factors

-Pulmonary fibrosis is associated with many conditions, but in most cases, the cause is never found.
+Pulmonary fibrosis is related to many conditions, but in most cases, the cause is never found.
 When this is the case, the condition is known as idiopathic pulmonary fibrosis.
-There are several theories being researched as to what might trigger idiopathic pulmonary fibrosis, including viruses and exposure to tobacco smoke.
-There are also types of idiopathic pulmonary fibrosis that appear to be hereditary, so there is likely a genetic component to the disorder.
+Research is looking into what might cause idiopathic pulmonary fibrosis, including viruses and tobacco smoke.
+Some types of the disease appear to run in families.

-- Medical conditions, including systemic lupus erythematosus, rheumatoid arthritis, sarcoidosis or scleroderma.
+- Autoimmune diseases, including systemic lupus erythematosus, rheumatoid arthritis